 What is a data tracking plan?

-A tracking plan is a living and breathing document that helps clarify what events to track and the tracking methods they’ll use.
-Data tracking plans will cover details like where events need to go in the code base, and why those events are necessary from a business perspective.
+A data tracking plan is a strategy that businesses devise to clarify what events they need to track and the tracking methods they’ll use.
+Data tracking plans will cover details like where events need to go in the code base and why those events are necessary from a business perspective.

 Tracking plans not only help everyone stay on the same page during data collection and implementation, but they also make it easy for engineering, product, marketing, and analytics teams to use and understand the data you collect.

 Ideally, your tracking plan should be in a format like Google Sheet or Wiki that's easily shared and updated by multiple stakeholders.
 Alternatively, Segment Protocols allows you to manage and enforce your tracking plan from the Segment app.

 A good tracking plan does the following:

 Summarizes which events and properties need to be added